raspberrypilearning/sense-hat-data-logger/worksheet2.md

     Now when you run your code you should be able to switch the collection of different pieces of data **on/off** by changing the settings at the top to **True/Flase**

     ## Logging data at a fixed interval
+    Currently the data logger you have written will collect data as fast as it can (many times a second) which is great for many situations, particularly when the environment is changing rapidly.
+However, sometimes you may want to collect data less frequently, when change is more gradual.
+To make this work you will need to develop you code in a few ways.

+    - Add the some libraries to your code to enable some extra functionality.
+    - Include a setting to set the interval between logging events
+    - Write a function which will be run at the start of the program (before the loop) that logs data and then waits for the specified interval.
+    - Amend part of the code inside the while loop so that the loop skips logging there if an interval has been set.

+    1. The first step is to import the two library elements at the top of you code:
+      - The **sleep** function from the **time** library allows you code to pause between lines of code.
+      - A **Thread**, from the **threading** library allows a seperate chunk of code to be run at the same time as another.
+We need one thread to continually check the sensors, and another to log the data every so many seconds.

+      Your import section should now look like this:

+      ```python3
+      from datetime import datetime
+      from sense_hat import SenseHat
+      from time import sleep
+      from threading import Thread
+      ```

+    1. With these libraries imported you can now add a setting to your setting section which will set the DELAY between logging.
+If you set it to 0 the program will behave as it has so far and log as often as possible.
+Anything higher than 0 will use a seperate **timed_log** function which you'll write in the set step.

+    Add the line `DELAY=5` to you settings section for a 5 second delay, as shown below.

+    ```python3
+    ##### Logging Settings #####
+    FILENAME = ""
+    WRITE_FREQUENCY = 100
+    TEMP_H=True
+    TEMP_P=False
+    HUMIDITY=True
+    PRESSURE=True
+    ORIENTATION=True
+    ACCELERATION=True
+    MAG=True
+    GYRO=True
+    DELAY=5
+    ```

+    2. You'll now need to add a function for handling the **timed_log**, this will run in the background and call **log_data** every 5 seconds.
+Add the following definition to your **functions** section.

+    ```python3
+    def timed_log():
+        log_data()
+        time.sleep(DELAY)
+    ```

+    3. Now that your imports, settings, and functions have been added you'll now need to adjust you **Main Program** to include them.

+    First add these two lines above the `while True:` line:

+    ```python3
+    if DELAY > 0:
+        Thread(target= timed_log).start()
+    ```

+    This checks whether a **DELAY** has been set and if so starts a seperate **Thread** which launches the **timed_log** in the background.

+    4. The final step is to adjust a line inside the `while True:` loop so that if a delay is set then the loop doesn't log any data and simply handles the writing out of data to the flie.
+Find the line that says `log_data` and replace it with:

+    ```python3
+    if DELAY == 0:
+      log_data()
+    ```

+    This only logs data inside the while loop if the value of DELAY is 0.

+    With these changes made you should be able specify the delay between logging events and log data at whatever interval you want.
+You can see the full code [here](code/Sense_Logger_v4.py)

+## Collect your data
+  Use you python code to record data over a long period of time at an interval of your choice, such as:
+    - Measure the temperature, humidity and pressure of a room in your house every 5 mins (300 seconds) over the period of a week.
+    - Monitoring conditions for plant growth, inside a propagator or greenhouse measure conditions which may impact on the health of the plants.

+##What's next
+  - Continue onto [Worksheet 3](worksheet2.md) to develop your datalogger further by adding features:
+    - Using the joystick to start/stop logging
+    - Displaying the state of the logger on the LEDs
+  - Use your data logging code to explore conditions on the ISS following our [Sensing Science]() activity.